UFC's Polyana Viana Punches, Chokes Man Who Attempted to Steal Her Phone

 "He was really close to me.
 So I thought, 'If it's a gun, he won't have time to draw it.'
 So I stood up.
 I threw two punches and a kick.
 He fell, then I caught him in a rear-naked choke.
 Then I sat him down in the same place we were before and said, 'Now we'll wait for the police.'"

-Viana went on to say she later found out the man didn't have a gun but rather a cardboard cutout in the shape of one.
-She also revealed this incident in Brazil wasn't the only time someone attempted to steal her phone—two men previously tried to do the same in her old home of Belem.
+Viana said she later found out the man didn't have a gun but rather a cardboard cutout in the shape of one.
+She also revealed this incident in Rio de Janeiro wasn't the only time someone attempted to steal her phone—two men previously tried to do the same in her old home of Belem, Brazil.

 The 26-year-old fighter sports a 1-1 record in UFC and 10-2 mark in mixed martial arts but hasn't fought since an August loss to JJ Aldrich at UFC 227.